Wykks/Untamed-Now-Playing-Next/README.md

+❗ **THIS PROJECT IS NO LONGER MAINTAINED.**

+Please, consider using some other similar tool, if the use-case is still valid.

+The readme below is **outdated**.

+---

 Important Information
 =================
 Starting from **Firefox 57** and onwards, *WebExtensions* will be the only supported extension type, and *Firefox* will not load other types.
 Which mean that the actual version of **UNP won't work anymore**.